prometheus/prometheus/docs/querying/basics.md

 latest collected sample is older than five minutes or after they are marked stale.

 Staleness will not be marked for time series that have timestamps included in their scrapes.
-Only the 5 minute threshold will be applied in that case.
+Only the five-minute threshold applies in that case.

-### Avoiding slow queries and overloads
+## Avoiding slow queries and overloads

 If a query needs to operate on a very large amount of data, graphing it might time out or overload the server or browser.
 Thus, when constructing queries